 If you have already placed an individual product on the EU, EEA or the UK market (either in Northern Ireland or Great Britain) before 1 January 2021, you do not need to do anything.

 EEA states include any country in the EU, Norway, Iceland and Liechtenstein.

 These individual goods can continue to circulate on either market until they reach their end user and do not need to comply with the changes that took effect from 1 January 2021.
-This guidance explains what you need to do for any goods you’re placing on the Northern Ireland market after 1 January 2021.
+This guidance explains what you need to do for any goods you’re placing on the Northern Ireland market on or after 1 January 2021.

 A fully manufactured (individual) good is ‘placed on the market’ when a written or verbal agreement (or offer of an agreement) to transfer ownership or possession or other property rights in the product.
 This does not require physical transfer of the good.

 You can usually provide proof of placing on the market on the basis of any relevant document ordinarily used in business transactions, including:

 - contracts of sale concerning goods which have already been manufactured and meet the legal requirements